One of the big decisions you face is do you need to be a graduate? Not necessarily.

 And the lowest earning 40% of graduates are more likely to have part-time roles than people with an apprenticeship.

-Register For Free Training.
+Register For this Topic.

 Why do employers value a degree?